ethan-ou/vscode-gift/README.md

 ## 🎉 Using the Plugin

-To start writing in the GIFT format, create a new file in Visual Studio Code by going to `File > New File`.
+To start writing in the GIFT format:

+1. Create a new file in Visual Studio Code by going to `File > New File`, or open an existing GIFT file.
-Next, change the language mode of the file.
-Go to the bottom right corner and click on the label `Plain Text`.
+2. Go to the bottom right corner of your window and click on `Plain Text`.
 Alternatively, press `CTRL+K` followed by `M` on your keyboard.

-A list of languages will appear in your window.
+3. A list of languages will appear in your window.
 Find `Gift` and select it as the file's language.

-Once the language is activated, you'll be able to write in the GIFT format with colorful highlighting, error checking and snippets enabled.
+4. Once the language is activated, you'll be able to write in the GIFT format with syntax highlighting, error checking and snippets enabled.

-If you need help in using the GIFT format, refer to the [Learn GIFT section](#learn-gift) for more information.
+If you need help in understanding the GIFT format, refer to the [Learn GIFT section](#learn-gift) for more information.

 ## ✂️ Using Snippets